Death Note: Plot

 With memories of the Death Note erased, Light joins the investigation and, together with L, deduces Higuchi's identity and arrests him.
-Light regains his memories and uses the Death Note to kill Higuchi, regaining possession of the book.
-After restoring Misa's memories, Light instructs her to begin killing as Kira, causing L to cast suspicion on Misa.
+Light regains his memories and uses the Death Note to kill Higuchi and regain possession of the book.
+After restoring Misa's memories, Light instructs her to begin killing as Kira, causing L to suspect Misa.
 Rem realizes Light's plan to have Misa sacrifice herself to kill L. After Rem kills L, she disintegrates and Light obtains her Death Note.
 The task force agrees to have Light operate as the new L. The investigation stalls but crime rates continue to drop.

-Four years later, cults worshiping Kira have risen.
+Five years later, cults worshiping Kira have risen.
 L's potential successors are introduced: Near and Mello.
 Mello joins the mafia whilst Near joins forces with the US government.
 Mello kidnaps Director Takimura, who is killed by Light.
 Mello kidnaps Light's sister and exchanges her for the Death Note, using it to kill almost all of Near's team.
-A Shinigami named Sidoh goes to Earth to reclaim his notebook and ends up meeting and helping Mello.
+A shinigami named Sidoh goes to Earth to reclaim his notebook and ends up meeting and helping Mello.
 Light uses the notebook to find Mello's hideout, but Soichiro is killed in the mission.
-Mello and Near exchange information and Mello kidnaps Mogi and gives him to Near.
+Mello and Near exchange information; Mello kidnaps Mogi and gives him to Near.
 Kira's supporters attack Near's group, but they escape.
 Shuichi Aizawa, one of the task force members, becomes suspicious of Light and meets with Near.
 As suspicion falls again on Misa, Light passes Misa's Death Note to Teru Mikami, a fervent Kira supporter, and appoints newscaster Kiyomi Takada as Kira's public spokesperson.
 Near has Mikami followed whilst Aizawa's suspicions are confirmed.
 Realizing that Takada is connected to Kira, Mello kidnaps her.
 Takada kills Mello but is then killed by Light.
 Near arranges a meeting between Light and the current Kira Task Force members.
 Light tries to have Mikami kill Near as well as all the task force members, but Mikami's Death Note fails to work, having been replaced with a decoy.
-Near proves Light is Kira discovering Mikami had not written down Light's name.
+Near proves Light is Kira by discovering Mikami had not written down Light's name.
 Light is severely wounded in a scuffle and begs Ryuk to write the names of everyone present.
 Ryuk instead writes down Light's name in his Death Note, as he had promised to do the day they met, and Light dies.

-One year later, the world has returned to normal and the task force members are conflicted over whether they made the right decision.
+One year later, the world has returned to normal, and the task force members are conflicted over whether they made the right decision.
 Meanwhile, cults continue to worship Kira.